jeemijn/Atl-Pa-Th/0_methods_B_tuning_0_README.txt

 	0_methods_B_tuning_3_generate_param_files.py
 	0_methods_B_tuning_files/paramfile_templates/
 	0_methods_B_tuning_files/parameters_XXX_sampled_after_constraints.csv
-- 0_methods_B_tuning_3_generate_param_files.py creates parameter files suitable for running the Bern3D model, based on desired parameter sets as given in parameters_XXX_sampled_after_constraints.csv For each row of the csv file (1 parameter set), the 6 parameter files needed for 1 model run are generated.
+- 0_methods_B_tuning_3_generate_param_files.py creates parameter files suitable for running the Bern3D model, based on desired parameter sets as given in parameters_XXX_sampled_after_constraints.csv.
+0_methods_B_tuning_files/paramfile_templates/ is used as input and 0_methods_B_tuning_files/paramfiles/ as output.
+- For each row of the csv file (1 parameter set), the 6 parameter files needed for 1 model run are generated.
-- 0_methods_B_tuning_files/paramfile_templates/ is used as input and 0_methods_B_tuning_files/paramfiles/ as output.

 RUN SIMULATIONS:
 - Using:
 	0_methods_B_tuning_files/paramfiles
 	Bern3D model
-- The filename convention for model runs is EEENNNNPPP, with:
-	EEE the ensemble (2TU, KDE or 3P5); NNNN the Set ID starting from 1000 in steps of 1; PPP the phase (always _PI)
+- The filename convention for model runs is EEENNNNPPP, with EEE the ensemble (2TU, KDE or 3P5); NNNN the Set ID starting from 1000 in steps of 1; PPP the phase (always _PI).
 - The output from the 3595 tuning runs is not published along, but resulting MAEs, median concentrations, and mean residence times are.
 - After running all tuning simulations with the Bern3D model, the results are analyzed: